nabobalis/PhDThesis/README.md

 The identification and analysis of MHD waves in localised solar atmospheric wave guides
 =======================================================================

 This is the PhD Thesis of Nabil Freij at the University of Sheffield.

+The final accepted version is found [here.](http://etheses.whiterose.ac.uk/11904/)

 Information
 ---------------